Car Emergency Kit Essentials for Every Driver in Canada

 What Is a Car Emergency Kit?

 A car emergency kit is a collection of essential items designed to assist drivers during roadside incidents or unexpected situations.
 It typically includes tools for vehicle repair, personal safety equipment, and supplies to manage adverse weather or medical emergencies.
-Understanding its purpose, the available types of kits, and any legal requirements helps ensure proper preparation.

 Definition and Purpose